Article key points:

 - Limited lines LOAs cover only a specific type of insurance product and have less rigorous training requirements.

-- States may have different licensing requirements for limited lines, so it’s important to check with the state department of insurance website to confirm compliance.
+- States may have different insurance licensing requirements for limited lines, so it’s important to check with the state department of insurance website to confirm compliance.

 Having a foundational understanding of key concepts can be the difference between success or failure in any industry.
-But when it comes to insurance, the basics just never seem so basic.
+But when it comes to insurance, the basics just never really seem so basic.

 Our insurance 101 series seeks to address this problem by offering up clear, jargon-free explanations of important insurance topics.
-And while we’ve previously explored agent license renewals and regulating distribution channels, we’re here to deep dive into lines of authority (LOA).
+And while we’ve previously explored agent license renewals and regulating distribution channels, today we’re here to deep dive into lines of authority (LOA).

 A line of authority (LOA) is a subject area or flavor of insurance that an insurance producer can sell.
+Understanding insurance lines of authority (LOAs) is critical for insurance agencies, carriers, and MGAs managing producer licensing, compliance, and distribution operations across multiple states.

 There are tons of things you can be insured for.
 Do you own a house?
 Maybe you have homeowners insurance.
 Do you live in the United States?
 Maybe you have health insurance.
 Have you ever bought a flight?
 Maybe you’ve purchased travel insurance.
-With everything from accident insurance to workers comp, insurance coverage – while not quite getting you from A-Z – is fairly all-encompassing.
+With everything from accident insurance to workers comp, insurance coverage—while not quite getting you from A-Z—is fairly all-encompassing.

 That makes sense.
 Insurance products are designed to protect against different types of risk, and there’s a whole lot of risk in this world.